gmr/queries/README.rst

 =======
 PostgreSQL database access simplified.

-Queries is an opinionated wrapper for interfacing with PostgreSQL that offers caching of connections and support for PyPy via psycopg2ct.
-Queries supports Python versions 2.6+ and 3.2+.
-Additionally, Queries provides an asynchronous interface to PostgreSQL for Tornado_.
+Queries is an opinionated wrapper of the psycopg2_ library for interfacing with PostgreSQL.
+Key features include:

+- Simplified API
+- Support of Python 2.6+ and 3.2+
+- PyPy support via psycopg2ct
+- Internal connection pooling
+- Asynchronous support for Tornado_
-The core `queries.Queries` class will automatically register support for UUIDs, Unicode and Unicode arrays.
+- Automatic registration of UUIDs, Unicode and Unicode Arrays

-Without requiring any additional code, queries offers connection pooling that allows for multiple modules in the same interpreter to use the same PostgreSQL connection.
+- Ability to directly access psycopg2 `connection` and `cursor` objects
+- Connection information provided by URI
+- Query results delivered as a generator based iterators

 |Version| |Downloads| |Status|